StrongTheDev/avr-utils/README.md

 - Automatic avrdude download for Windows, Linux, and macOS — with redirect handling and platform-specific archive support.
 - Programmer type dropdown expanded: supports 13+ common avrdude programmer options.
 - Improved upload success detection and error handling
+- Added Serial Monitor: Monitor and interact with your AVR microcontroller via a serial port directly in VSCode.
 ```

 ---